 Youth Mental Health First Aid Training Courses

-Mental Health First Aid (MHFA) England has allowed Alison Wilcox, nasen's Head of Education, to deliver the Youth MHFA (two day) course.
-(The MHFA instructor training programme is accredited by the Royal Society for Public Health.)
+Mental Health First Aid (MHFA) England has allowed nasen to deliver Youth Mental Health First Aider training (two-day) and Youth Mental Health First Aid Champion training (one-day).
+(The MHFA instructor training programme is accredited by the Royal Society for Public Health).

 Youth Mental Health First Aid (MHFA) training is for anyone who works with, lives with or supports young people aged 8-18.
 This training helps the adults in a young person's life to have the skills and confidence to step in, offer first aid and guide them towards the support they need.